cvf-bcn-gituser/bass-critic/README.md

 ## Description of Files

+osets_song.py - Main file for running Hybrid algorithms of the TCL songs.

 constantData.py  - The is like a common header file that is included in all the individual main functions of each of the songs in each of the subfolders.

 onsetmetrics.py - This contains the Indexed Energy Checker Function and measurements (functions for P, R F , deviations etc)